Christian Hackenberg: Professional career

+Pre-draft

 According to ESPN's Todd McShay, Hackenberg was the fifth-best quarterback among those eligible to enter the draft.

 New York Jets

 2016 season

-The New York Jets selected Hackenberg in the second round (51st overall) of the 2016 NFL Draft.
+The New York Jets selected Hackenberg in the second round (51st overall) of the 2016 NFL draft.
 On May 12, 2016, the New York Jets signed Hackenberg to a four-year, $4.66 million contract featuring a $1.6 million signing bonus.

-Hackenberg made his preseason debut on August 27, 2016 during the third preseason game against the New York Giants, where he completed 6 out of 16 passes for 105 yards with a touchdown and an interception.
+Hackenberg made his preseason debut on August 27, 2016, during the third preseason game against the New York Giants, where he completed 6 out of 16 passes for 105 yards with a touchdown and an interception.
 He also played in the preseason finale against the Philadelphia Eagles on September 1, 2016, where he was 11 for 31 with 54 passing yards and an interception returned for a touchdown.

 Hackenberg began the regular season as the Jets' fourth-string quarterback.
 He was inactive for the first 15 regular season games, and was only active in the season finale due to a decimated depth chart.
-Throughout the season, he remained on the bench behind starting quarterback Ryan Fitzpatrick, who was benched for ineffective play, Geno Smith, who went on season-ending injured reserve list, and Bryce Petty, who also suffered a season-ending injury.
+Throughout the season, he remained on the bench behind starting quarterback Ryan Fitzpatrick, who was benched for ineffective play; Geno Smith, who went on season-ending injured reserve list; and Bryce Petty, who also suffered a season-ending injury.
 Hackenberg did not play a down in the 2016 season.

 2017 season

 Hackenberg started the Jets' 2017 training camp competing with Josh McCown and Bryce Petty for the starting quarterback job.

 Hackenberg started two preseason games and played in all four.
 In the first game against the Tennessee Titans, he was 18 of 25 for 127 yards and averaged 5.1 yards per attempt.
 Hackenberg got the start against the Detroit Lions in the second game and went 2 of 6 for 14 yards before being replaced by Petty in the first half.
 He also started in the Jets' third preseason game at the New York Giants, posting stats of 8/15 for 60 yards, and two pick sixes.
 He was replaced by Petty in the second half, but later returned after Petty was injured.
 In his second stint in the game, Hackenberg went 4 of 6 with a touchdown against the Giants' backups.
 Hackenberg came in for McCown in the final game against the Eagles.
 He finished 10 of 22 for 105 yards and a touchdown.

-Hackenberg was beat out by Petty for the backup spot behind McCown during the preseason.
+Hackenberg was beaten out by Petty for the backup spot behind McCown during the preseason.
 Hackenberg was active as McCown's backup for the first game of the season due to Petty being injured, but moved to third string when Petty returned the next week.
 Hackenberg was inactive the duration of the Jets' season until McCown broke his hand week 14 at the Denver Broncos and was placed on injured reserve.
 Hackenberg was active the final three games as Petty's backup.
 He did not play a down in the 2017 season.